sasqwatch/RAT-via-Telegram/README.md

 keylogs - get keylogs
-self_destruct - destroy all traces from target PC to - select targets by it's name
+self_destruct - destroy all traces from target PC to - select targets by it's name play - autostart playing a YouTube video fullscreen on target PC help - list all possible commands
 ```

 You can copy the above to update your command list via `BotFather` so you don't have to type them manually.